-If you’re willing to entertain using macOS, Apple’s 21.5-inch iMac is one of the hottest all-in-ones contending for your cash.
+If you’re thinking about moving over to the macOS environment from Windows, Apple’s 21.5-inch iMac is one of the latest all-in-ones contending for your hard-earned money.
 It’s a more comfortable size for many desks than its 27-inch sibling, after all.

-This is a fine choice of desktop computer for general tasks like web browsing, email and productivity apps for managing your life.
-That doesn’t mean it isn’t capable of running more ambitious apps – it can.
-But, it’s a comfortable and neat fit for many people, especially if you don’t spend a huge amount of time in front of your computer.
+This is a great choice for a desktop computer that will tackle general tasks like web browsing, email and productivity apps for managing your life effortlessly.
+In addition, it’s also capable of handling more demanding apps.
+And, it rocks all that power in a fairly compact and neat chassis that’s ideal for many people, especially if you aren’t planning on spending a lot of time in front of your computer.

-Don’t rush to the 27-inch iMac because your desktop is often cluttered with windows.
-The Mac’s operating system offers low-friction features like Mission Control to help navigate your on-screen workspace easily.
-These help a great deal even on something as small as the 12-inch MacBook – and that invaluable feature in particular is triggered with a memorable gesture on Apple’s mouse.
+Don’t rush to the 27-inch iMac just because your desktop is often cluttered with windows.
+The Mac’s operating system offers low-friction features like Mission Control to help navigate your on-screen workspace painlessly.
+Such things help a great deal even on something as small as the 12-inch MacBook – and that essential feature in particular is triggered with a memorable gesture on Apple’s mouse.

 Here is the 21.5-inch Apple iMac configuration sent to TechRadar for review